Загрузка начнется через 5 секунды. Если загрузка не началась автоматически нажмите ссылку ниже.

 Note: Data are presented as mean (SD).

 Symptom scales.
 Fatigue diminished by 24% (p = 0.03, d = 0.6) in the TG, while it became worse by 25% (p = 0.02, d = 0.4) in the CG.
-Differences with large effect size were observed as well (p = 0.01, d = 0.6).
+Differences with large effect size were observed between the groups after post-test (p = 0.01, d = 0.6).
 Other symptoms are not associated with physical training effects rather than with the elapsed period of time after treatment.

 Functional scales.
 Changes in the EORTC QLQ-BR23 supplementary model are listed in Table 4.
 At the end of the intervention significant decrease in body image with medium effect size (p = 0.05, d = 4) was noticed in the CG.
 This variable had not altered in the TG, but showed medium effect size (p = 0.2, d = 0.3).